MuhammadAli013/Professional_Projects/Anomaly_Detection/README.md

 ![discriminator](../Helping_Images/Anomaly_Detection/discriminator.png)

 - So the fundamental intuition is that the discriminator's anomaly scores allow us to detect which images stray away from the generator's learned representation of normality.
-Images dissimilar to normal training data get higher scores.
+Images dissimilar to normal training data get higher scores and hence, they are considered as anomalous examples.

 #### Which one worked better for our dataset?
 One Class SVM or AnoGAN?